How is the average Course Quiz Attempts risk factor calculated?

 Examples:

-• If a user averages 10 attempts per quiz, they receive a 100% score for that risk factor.
-With a default quiz attempt weighting of 33%, this translates to a full 33 points added to their overall risk score.
+• If a user averages 10 attempts per quiz, they receive a 100% score for this risk factor.

-• If the average is 5 attempts per quiz, the user receives a 50% score for that risk factor.
-Using the same 33% weighting, this adds 16 points (rounded down) to their overall risk score.
+• If the average is 5 attempts per quiz, the user receives a 50% score for this risk factor.

 Example using the calculation: